ReportsScenario Planning

 • You have multi-entity or multi-product growth

-If you're running a real business, scenario planning is non-negotiable.
+If you are running a real business, scenario planning is non-negotiable.

 8. The Modern Role of AI in Scenario Planning